vartanbeno/xee/README.md

 - A reasonably complete XPath 3.1 implementation.

-- An early XSLT 3.0 implementation.
+- A very incomplete XSLT 3.0 implementation.

 Xee implements these as a bytecode interpreter, in Rust.
 The XPath functions are implemented in Rust using a Rust binding system.